kkuichi/yk332ib/README.md

 | `langchain-ollama`  | 0.3.0       | Using LLMs via LangChain and Ollama integration     |
 | `torch`             | 2.5.1       | Core deep learning framework                        |
 | `transformers`      | 4.48.0      | Hugging Face library for working with LLMs          |

+---

+## 🧑‍💻 Author

+Bachelor Thesis by **Yurii Kostiuk**
+Faculty of Electrical Engineering and Informatics, TUKE